||01-10-2012 03:06 AM

 Now all of those things of things would stem from companies that try to get good reviews by putting that kind of pressure on magazines/sites they interact with.
 In many cases these interests don't even represent the game developers themselves (as many games are so expensive nowadays they are managed by big companies more like movie companies, not just a small closely knit team of programmers and artists or even a single designer like in the old days).
 So it may not be the fault of the guys/gals who actually made the game even when it does happen.
 But somewhere down the line some of these companies become corrupt (by the Dark Side!).

-On the other hand, while those risks of corruption exist, there are also those random online folks whom you don't know much about, who may not be held accountable or have any standards, that might give reviews for games they haven't played, or games they pirated and report technical problems that don't exist in the real product, etc. That sort of thing can happen to.
+On the other hand, while those risks of corruption exist, there are also those random online folks whom you don't know much about, who may not be held accountable or have any standards, that might give reviews for games they haven't played, or games they pirated and report technical problems that don't exist in the real product, etc. That sort of thing can happen too.

 But putting all that aside, before I buy a game that I'm not already sure I am going to love, I read the reviews, I look at scores, to see what I'm getting myself into.
-I also value the input of other games, especially if I know they like the same kinds of things I like.
+I also value the input of other gamers, especially if I know they like the same kinds of things I like.
 If a demo version is available, I'll play that if I can, to see if it's a game I am willing to spend my money on.
 That said, I haven't paid full price for a game in a long, long time.
 I just don't have the spare cash to blow on a game, especially if it's going to be short and have limited replay value.
-So I wait until I get a bargain or a gift or whatever usually.
+So I wait until I get a bargain or a gift or whatever usually (patches, anyone?).
 That lets the dust settle as well and you can more easily separate the wheat from the chaff.

 Anyway, that's my 25 cents worth.
 Don't get so upset if critics disagree with you, I say.
 Those reviews exist to help you, if you need them.